-A garden design for your home is one of the first impressions guests, and a homeowner sees when approaching.
-Choosing elements in your garden design can make or break your overall appeal from the outside as well as the inside of your home.
-Unfortunately, many homeowners wait until the very last to think about their garden design.
-A well rounded and thought out garden design is just as important as the color of your walls or the choices of pictures and interior decor.
-The exterior spaces will also be apart of your interior view.
+A garden design for your home is one of the first impressions guests and a homeowner sees when approaching.
+Choosing elements in your garden design can make or break your overall appeal from the outside and the inside of your home.
+Unfortunately, many homeowners wait until the very last to consider their garden design.
+A well-rounded and thought-out garden design is just as important as the color of your walls or the choices of pictures and interior decor.
+The exterior spaces will also be a part of your interior view.

 Style of Home & Features

 Plant materials can complement the style and size of the home.
 If you prefer the mountain lodge styling, then the indigenous and conifer trees will be used to finish the outdoor space and accentuate the styling and architecture.
-If a Mediterranean home is a favorite, then terraces and succulents may be appropriate.
+Terraces and succulents may be appropriate if a Mediterranean home is a favorite.
 Different plants can lend themselves to different styles.

 Plant availability can be an issue if you are a transplant from another region of the country and bring your plants with you.
-The availability for a garden design is dictated by what the local garden nurseries and wholesalers grow.
+The availability of a garden design is dictated by what the local garden nurseries and wholesalers grow.
 Those plant lists are varied and are usually an excellent overall list of what’s available nearby without costing a fortune to ship into the area.
-Also, the plant material that the local industry carries is ‘tried and true’ varieties that growers have had success in this area.
-If a gardening magazine is featuring a new plant variety, it doesn’t mean the local grower is stocking it.
-It takes time to filter and test and get down to the local suppliers.
+Also, the plant material that the local industry carries is ‘tried and true variety that growers have had success in this area.
+If a gardening magazine features a new plant variety, it doesn’t mean the local grower is stocking it.
+It takes time to filter, test, and get to the local suppliers.

 Low Maintenance Garden Design

 Everyone wants a low-maintenance garden that looks good 24/7 and doesn’t need water.
 There is no such thing.
-There will be times when the garden needs fertilized and watered if there isn’t enough precipitation.
-Dead, damaged and diseased limbs sometimes are found and need to be removed.
+There will be times when the garden needs to be fertilized and watered if there isn’t enough precipitation.
+Dead, damaged, diseased limbs are sometimes found and must be removed.
 There is a maintenance calendar to every garden just like there needs to be new paint on the walls from wear.
 It happens.
 But overall, good garden design is dictated by home much time the homeowner wants to spend in the garden.
 Low-maintenance gardening is a crucial point to discuss in the pre-garden design.

 The Winter Garden Design